leaningtech/labs/sites/cheerpj/scripts/README.md

 Use `package-cheerpj-tutorial.mjs` to build a downloadable tutorial ZIP from a source example folder.

-It:
+This will:

-- copies the example folder to a temp directory,
+- copy the example folder to a temp directory,
-- removes empty `.jar` files,
+- remove empty `.jar` files,
-- replaces the loader URL in HTML files,
+- replace the loader URL in HTML files,
 - writes a ZIP at the requested output path.

 Typical usage: